rtk-rs/rinex-cli/README.md

 ## Documentation

+:warning: All our examples and demos are expected to be execute at the base of this repo.

 Once you have installed the tool, read the first few steps:

 - [File loading interface](./documentation/FileLoading.md): learn how to load data into the toolbox